 PM hails nation's youth for contribution to development

-KINGSTON, Jamaica — Prime Minister Andrew Holness, is lauding the nation's youth for continuing to make impactful contributions to the country's development and to significantly enhance the lives of Jamaicans through their various endeavours.
+PRIME Minister Andrew Holness has lauded the nation's youth for continuing to make impactful contributions to the country's development and significantly enhancing the lives of Jamaicans through their various endeavours.

 Holness was addressing the virtual staging of the Prime Minister's National Youth Awards for Excellence on Sunday.

-He also acknowledged those young people who volunteer their time for causes that they are passionate about, “causes such as helping out in youth centres and being mentors to your peers.
+He acknowledged those young people who volunteer their time for causes hey are passionate about, “causes such as helping out in youth centres and being mentors to your peers.
 Many of you do this without fanfare or seeking compensation”.

 “Other young people are spending hours each week learning leadership skills and building character through groups such as Scouts, Girl Guides and Pathfinders,” he said.

-“Thank you so much for your service,” the prime minister emphasised, while pledging the Government's continued commitment to the empowerment of the youth by expanding opportunities for them.
+“Thank you so much for your service,” the prime minister said while pledging the Government's continued commitment to the empowerment of the youth by expanding opportunities for them.

-He specially praised the significant contributions of the 30 young persons who topped the field of nominees in the 12 categories and were chosen as award recipients.
+He specially praised the significant contributions of the 30 young persons who topped the field of nominees in the 12 categories and were chosen as recipients of the Prime Minister's National Youth Awards for Excellence.

-The prime minister said it is imperative that the positive efforts and outcomes of young people are celebrated as often as possible, given that what is seen in the papers and online, tend to focus more on the sensational and controversial rather than the positive.
+The prime minister said it is imperative that the positive efforts and outcomes of young people are celebrated as often as possible, given that what is seen in the papers and online tends to focus more on the sensational and controversial rather than the positive.

-Holness noted that since the inception of the youth awards in 1998, more than 200 young persons between the ages of 15 and 29 have been recognised for their positive contributions to various sectors.
+According to the prime minister, since the inception of the youth awards in 1998 more than 200 young persons between the ages of 15 and 29 have been recognised for their positive contributions to various sectors.

 This year's awards ceremony was celebrated under the theme 'Youth: Resilient through Entrepreneurship, Training, Hope Innovation, Networking and Knowledge (RETHINK)'.